JNickBaughan/responsive-components/README.md

 # responsive-components

-This repository is a simple example of using ResizeObserver API to make "components" responsive based on their parent container
+This repository is a simple example of using the ResizeObserver API to make "components" responsive based on their parent container.
+Not on the size of the browser!

 For each container element observed we update the class name (XS, SM, MD, LG, XL) based on the container's size